microsoft/fluentui/specs/Menu.md

 ### MenuSection

-Creates a section inside a `MenuList`, setting up header layout and dividers between `MenuItems`
+Creates a section inside a `MenuList`, setting up header layout and dividers between `MenuItems`.

+The MenuSection is also a useful component to declare different selection groups (checkbox/radio) in a `MenuList`.

 ### MenuItem